Response to TNFD recommendations

 Reduce plastic containers/packaging and promote resource recycling

-• Released three paper container products (Canola Oil, Canola Oil Halfuse, and Healthy Sesame Fragrant Oil)
+• Released three paper container products (Canola Oil, Canola Oil Half-use, and Healthy Sesame Fragrant Oil)

 (Developed and released long-lasting oils, plant-based industrial oils and fats, etc. for reducing food loss)

-Contribution to the food value chain Working with our customers to refine our technologies, products, and services for enhanced value Stable supply of food energy in Japan
+Contribution to the food value chain Vision: Working with customers to refine our technologies, products, and services for enhanced value

-Provide solutions by demonstrating user support functions
+Provide solutions by demonstrating product application development functions

-Improve the traceability ratio to plantations Palm oil: 92.7%
+Improve traceability to plantations Palm oil:

 100%